In this blog post, we’ll look at some of the best visual feedback tools out there and how they compare against one another.

 Their canvas feature allows you to give real-time feedback on what your colleagues are working on—or help them bring ideas to life.

-Use notes, emojis, or highlights to make your point and 10x your productivity on creative team projects.
+Use notes, emojis, or highlights to make your point and 10x your productivity on creative web projects.

 5. Red Pen

 Design feedback and on-page comments.

 In just a few clicks, upload a screenshot and start collaborating.
 With point and click comments, it’s easy to highlight what the issue is and start a conversation.

 Use Red Pen for design as well as website feedback—you just need to take a screenshot of the page.